zhuye88/isokernel/README.md

 t <- 200
 FA <- IKFeature(A,S,psi=4,t=200) # Kernel space features for A
 FB <- IKFeature(B,S,psi=4,t=200) # Kernel space features for B

 SimAB <- FA%*%t(as.matrix(FB))/t  # dot product between all pairs of data in the feature space.
-# If a algorithm needs a full matrix as an input, then you can use as.matrix(SimAB) to suit it.
+# If an algorithm needs a full similarity matrix as an input, then you can use as.matrix(SimAB) to suit it.
+# To get a dissimilarity matrix, just simple use 1-SimAB.
 ```

 **A demonstration of using Isolation Kernel for clustering in R is published: https://rpubs.com/zhuye88/IK**